 The Energy Services Coalition (ESC) is indebted to the hard work and vision of the ESC State Liaison Team.
-The ESC is grateful for their planning, writing, and production of this ESC State Chapter Playbook.
+The ESC is grateful for their planning, writing, and production of the various editions of ESC State Chapter Playbook.
 Our thanks go to Jim Arwood, Dale Hahs, Jim Ploger and Eddie Riddle.

-And a very big thank you goes to the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy for their support through a Cooperative Agreement (Award Number DE-EE0006784/0000).
+And a very big thank you goes to the U.S. Department of Energy's Office of Energy Efficiency and Renewable Energy for their support of the first and second editions of the ESC State Chapter Playbook through a Cooperative Agreement (Award Number DE-EE0006784/0000).

-Finally, we thank the ESC State Chapters for their contributions to this document and their dedication and efforts to make our nation's public buildings more energy efficient through Guaranteed Energy Savings Performance Contracting.
+Finally, we thank the ESC State Chapters for their continued contributions to this document and their dedication and efforts to make our nation's public buildings more energy efficient through Guaranteed Energy Savings Performance Contracting.